 Westminster College regards academic advising by full-time faculty as an important part of the undergraduate experience.
-Entering student are typically paired with the faculty member who leads their Westminster Seminar; this individual serves as their advisor and continues in this capacity until the student declares a major.
-Upon declaring a major, students are advised by a faculty member in their major department.
-The student and advisor consult on a periodic basis in regard to the student's academic program, schedule of courses and academic progress.
+The student and advisor should consult on a periodic basis in regard to the student's academic program, schedule of courses and academic progress.
 The advisor is the first person a student should contact for assistance with an academic or personal problem.
-If necessary, the advisor will refer the student to other persons on campus.
-Academic advisors have responsibilities specified in the Advising Handbook; the responsibilities of advisees are specified in the Student Handbook.
+If necessary, the advisor will refer the student to other persons at Westminster who may help.
+Academic advisors have responsibilities specified in the Advising Handbook.